gmanfunky/docker/docs/project/set-up-dev-env.md

 6. Create a fresh binary, but this time, use the `make` command.

-        $ make BINDDIR=. binary
+        $ make BINDIR=. binary

-    The `BINDDIR` flag is only necessary on Mac OS X but it won't hurt to pass it on Linux command line.
+    The `BINDIR` flag is only necessary on Mac OS X but it won't hurt to pass it on Linux command line.
 The `make` command, like the `make.sh` script inside the container, reports its progress.
 When the make succeeds, it returns the location of the new binary.